zuplo/docs/docs/developer-portal/configuration.md

 ---
-title: Configuring Your Portal
+title: Routes Configuration
 ---

 The `routes.json` file within your project supports many properties from the [Open API 3.1.0 spec](https://spec.openapis.org/oas/v3.1.0).
 In order to streamline the developer experience and prevent your routes file from growing out of control, we only support select properties.

 ## Version Info

-Please see the [version management](/docs/developer-portal/version-management) section to learn how to provide information specific to a version of your API
+Please see the [version management](./version-management.md) section to learn how to provide information specific to a version of your API

 ## Summary & Descriptions